Desktop Commander: Give Claude Full Control of Your Computer (Setup Guide)

 Content Updates and Creation

 One of my projects is called Content Machine – a multi-phase workflow that updates articles with research, voice calibration, and WordPress deployment.
-Every step is executed through Desktop Commander, triggered via a multi-phase prompt file.
+Every step is executed through Desktop Commander, triggered via a multi-phase prompt file (sort of like an agent that advises you to switch to a new session, generates a handover prompt ready for you to continue).

 Phase 1: Claude downloads the article via WordPress REST API, analyses the existing structure, catalogues shortcodes, html embeds and images.